Call us on 01688 400682

 If you enjoy the smoky flavours of a peated whisky, then the Ledaig will win your vote, or for a lighter flavour, the Tobermory is the tipple to try.
 More recently, the distillery added a great range of small-batch gins to their offering, too.

 Visit the Tobermory Distillery for a tour and tasting to see the whisky in production, from the huge copper stills to the casks the whisky matures in.
-There’s also the option to book a gin tasting, too.
+You’ll enjoy an expert-led tour through the entire production process and see spirits being made to this day here in the heart of Tobermory.

 Isle of Mull Spirit